sigasi/sigasi_insights/releasenotes/sigasi-3.05.md

 # Full SystemVerilog language support

-Sigasi Studio 3.5 finally brings full SystemVerilog support.
-Providing good editing and navigation support for SystemVerilog was an interesting technical challenge.
-The size and complexity of the language, plus the impact of the SystemVerilog Preprocessor, daring trip through many valleys of despair.
-But we made it, and are proud to present our solution, that is both powerful and requires only very limited configuration.
+Sigasi Studio 3.5 finally brings **full SystemVerilog support**.
+Providing good editing and navigation support for SystemVerilog was an _interesting technical challenge_.
+The _size_ and _complexity_ of the language, plus the impact of the SystemVerilog Preprocessor, proved to be a daring trip through many valleys of despair.
+But we made it, and are proud to present our solution, that is both _powerful_ and requires only _very limited configuration_.

 In addition to the SystemVerilog source files, Sigasi Studio only needs to know the [include paths][/manual/editor#verilog-preprocessingmacros].
 Based on this information, Sigasi Studio automatically figures out in which order to analyze the files.

 Sigasi Studio processes the code in a predictable order and Sigasi keeps track of the preprocessor state.
 This also allows us to offer **full support for both SystemVerilog source files and include files**.
 With Sigasi Studio, you can edit include files _as if they were included in a Verilog file_.

-What SystemVerilog features do we offer:
+What SystemVerilog features does Sigasi Studio offer:

 * **Syntax error feedback**: All valid SystemVerilog-2012 code should be accepted as valid code.
 Most syntax errors should be flagged while you type.
    ![SystemVerilog syntax error](3.5/systemverilog_syntax_error.png)